-California Code of Civil Procedure Section 1245.230 requires that a Resolution of Necessity contain a declaration that the governing body has found and determined that either the offer required by Section 7267.2 of the California Government Code has been made to the Owner, or the offer has not been made because the Owner cannot be located with reasonable diligence.
+California Code of Civil Procedure Section 1245.230 requires that a Resolution of Necessity contain a declaration that the governing body has found and determined that either the offer required by Section 7267.2 of the California Government Code has been made to the owner(s) of record, or the offer has not been made because the owner(s) cannot be located with reasonable diligence.

-California Government Code Section 7267.2 requires that an offer be made to the Owner and in an amount which the agency believes to be just compensation.
-The amount must not be less than the agency's approved appraisal of the fair market value of the Property.
-In addition, the agency is required to provide the Owner with a written statement of, and summary of the basis for, the amount it established as just compensation.
+California Government Code Section 7267.2 requires that an offer be made to the owner or to the owner(s) of record and in an amount which the agency believes to be just compensation.
+The amount must not be less than the agency's approved appraisal of the fair market value of the property.
+In addition, the agency is required to provide the owner(s) with a written statement of, and summary of the basis for, the amount it established as just compensation.